rinc3w1nd/TicketTracker/README.md

 # TicketTracker

 TicketTracker is a lightweight, local-first ticket and task-tracking system.
 It behaves like a help desk for one person or a small group, but without servers, user accounts, or admin rights.
-It runs entirely in user space on macOS or Linux using a simple Python stack (Flask, SQLAlchemy, SQLite, Jinja2).
+It runs entirely in user space on macOS, Linux, or Windows using a simple Python stack (Flask, SQLAlchemy, SQLite, Jinja2).

 ## Table of contents